marrebuf/fit-cvut/README.md

 environment I had to compile using g++ -Wall -pedantic).
 These can be built with the provided Makefile.
 Just type 'make'.

-Then there's the test script I've used to check the programs against reference inputs and outputs that could be downloaded at the progtest website.
+Finally there's the test script I've used to check the programs against reference inputs and outputs that could be downloaded at the progtest website.

-You can use these files in good will, though I also welcome money and praise.
+You may use these files in good will, though I also welcome money and praise.